 Initially, he worked as a labourer and later teamed with a Caucasian carpenter to build houses.
 By the age of 31, he had earned and saved enough money to purchase the freedom of his brother and sister.

-Facing continued discrimination in his search for work Boyd set up his own furniture shop at the age of 34, in which he sold the product of his invention, “The Boyd Bedstead”.
+Facing continued discrimination in his search for work Boyd set up his own furniture shop at the age of 34, where he sold the product of his invention, “The Boyd Bedstead”.

 The Boyd Bedstead was a bed constructed with wooden rails and wood screws that connected the headboard and footboard giving the bed a firm structure compared to other beds in the early 19th century.
 This invention was patented in 1833.
 This durable and sturdy construction is common in bedding styles today.